 In order to track your head position, you have to calculate the linear motion in all three axis (X,Y,Z) and the rotational motion in all three axis (X,Y,Z).
 The headsets that only use your smartphone have to rely on the accuracy of the sensors inside.
 Unfortunately these sensors are of low quality which leads to motion sickness.
 The reason is because if they don’t track your head position accurately your brain will think you are moving in one direction while the display your eyes see moves in a different direction.
 The HSKT™ tracking tag provides excellent head tracking and can be used with any HMD that may or may not already have head tracking technology built in.

 Provided you have a high quality image for your eyes and the motion you see updates accurately and quick enough (head tracking), then you can sit in a chair and have a great virtual reality experience, but who wants to sit in a chair the whole time?
 Most people would like to get up and walk around.
-Now you can, by incorporating a HSKT™ tracking tag into the headset (direct USB, WIFI or Bluetooth), it will not only give you wonderful head tracking, but it will also track your exact 3D position as you move around the space.
-Vision systems exist to track your position, but they are very expensive and you can’t have any obstacles in the way of you and the cameras tracking your position.
+Now you can, by incorporating a HSKT™ tracking tag into the headset (direct USB, WIFI or Bluetooth), it will not only give you wonderful head tracking, but it will also track your absolute 3D position as you move around the space.
 HSKT™ uses a ultra wide band high frequency signals that pass through walls and obstacles.

 All HMD devices are supported, but here are some that IndoTraq has been incorporated with.